 Day three of our wonder cruise found the fab four sailing back to Three Hummocks and into Coulomb Bay at the top end of the island.
 Here we walked some of those miles of uninhabited beaches that sprout huge granite monoliths coated with orange lichen.
 Cape Barren Geese honked from the tussocks, Forester grey kangaroos stretched tall to gaze at us, frozen as if statues while we explored the Nature Reserve.
 Lyn’s John even bared all to dive under the waves to search for that yummy delicacy – black lip abalone.
 Funny to see him hobble out just in his undies.
 He was really brave; must have been very cold, but in those undies bulged much more than his manhood!

 During our stay the winds had been light and contrary, nothing useful for completing our last hop of a hundred miles to George Town on the Tamar River, which would require an overnight run.
 I’d kept an eye on the weather, watching a cold front approach, planning to use its westerly wind to complete our passage to mainland Tasmania.
 Each day the front came closer, and our plans solidified into a Tuesday afternoon departure.
 During our last morning we investigated several more bays on Three Hummocks northern shore then enjoyed a big fish meal, thanks to Lyn’s prowess, before packing our clobber and cinching down all loose items.

-Like our BLOG?
+Like this BLOG?
 Then maybe you’ll enjoy reading our book Two’s a Crew